 |d. provides appeal process for decisions or address of an ombudsman||Tests if agency provides -- online -- instructions and/or a way for citizens to appeal agency decisions.|

 (b) Comprehensive Form/Permits page provides descriptions and additional links to related information.
 In addition, our commitment is to provide links within the forms (available in .pdf format) to related information/instructions.
-Some examples of forms that have links already are the Application to Serve on a Board or Commission, Absentee Ballot Application, and Publication Order Form.
+Some examples of forms that have links already are the Application to Serve on a Board or Commission, Absentee Ballot Application.
 In addition, our commitment is to provide additional notations on forms that may need further clarification, for example, the Parking Ticket Dismissal Request Form now indicates where to mail/deliver the form.

 (c) All forms and permits are consolidated into one Forms and Permits page.
 Where applicable, there are links TO the forms and permits page (i.e., Public Works pages have a button at the top "Forms Available for this section").
 In addition, our Help page gives less experienced viewers information on printing/downloading forms and content